Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: The Derivation of Classical Fisher Information

 Here we derive the saturation of the measurement Eq.~\eqref{eq:measurement} and the corresponding condition Eq.~\eqref{eq:tight condition}.
-Substituting classical FIM \eqref{eq:mat cF} and matrix $\mathcal{Q}$ \eqref{eq:mat Q} into the definition of normalized-square-root regret of Fisher information, we obtain
+Substituting classical FIM Eq.~\eqref{eq:mat cF} and matrix $\mathcal{Q}$ Eq.~\eqref{eq:mat Q} into the definition of normalized-square-root regret of Fisher information, we obtain

 and